m0hammad-yaser/OSWE-AWAE-Notes/Concord/README.md

 - Installation process doesn't regenerate default credentials
 - Migration files are part of source code (visible to attackers)
 - No credential rotation mechanism for default accounts

-#### Key Takeaway
-Applications often ship with insecure defaults from the development process.
-Analyzing database migrations and configuration files can reveal hardcoded credentials that provide immediate access to production systems.
-This demonstrates why **secure installation procedures** and **credential rotation** are critical security practices.